huyisme-005/LaMusique/README.md

 *   Integrated lyrics editing within the main song crafting component, with conditional buttons for continuing with manual edits or regenerating AI content.
 *   UI for audio file upload (optional, with default silent placeholder if none provided, explicit audio required for audio plagiarism scan) and an experimental AI flow for basic plagiarism concern flagging of audio.
 *   Experimental AI flow for basic plagiarism concern flagging of generated/entered lyrics.
-*   Integrated AI Copilot hints via tooltips within each major feature component on the creation page.
 *   A responsive split-screen user interface on the creation page with a vertically scrollable left panel for controls and a right panel for viewing generated content.
 Horizontal scrollbars with arrow controls appear on individual cards if content overflows.
 *   UI for optionally uploading image/video assets for future music video generation, with a placeholder for asset plagiarism scanning.
 *   Local song saving (lyrics & melody data) and loading functionality via `localStorage`, managed on a separate "Saved Songs" page.